Algoma University Profile

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are examples of two awards available at Algoma:
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+The following are examples of 2 awards available at Algoma.

 The Paul and Bricken Dalseg, Pioneers of Lake-of-the-Woods Student Award is given to Anishinaabe students entering first year who are residents in the Treaty 3 area of Ontario and who demonstrate financial need.

-The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, Métis, First Nation, or Inuit student in any year of study who can demonstrate financial need.
+The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, Métis, First Nations or Inuit student in any year of study who can demonstrate financial need.